radthoc/primapp/README.md

 Parameters:
 * _length_: how many numbers you want to generate (10 by default)
 * _pattern_: by default is prime, and so far the only one implemented

+## TODO
+Refactor the number series generator to avoid having to iterate number by number.